High-precision monitoring of the insulating gas density with reference gas comparison

-The reference gas comparison principle was invented by Trafag in mid-1980s and was continuously improved.
-Today it is the leading industry standard for temperature compensated insulating gas density monitoring in applications with high demand for reliability, accuracy, stability and longevity.
+The reference gas comparison principle was developed and patented by Trafag in the 1980s - and has become the leading industry standard for insulating gas density monitoring in high-voltage technology.
+If density monitoring must meet high requirements for reliability, accuracy, stability and durability, there is no way around is this fully temperature-compensated principle.

-Density measurement in pressurised, gas-insulated compartments is all about physics.
-Pressure, density and temperature are in a certain relationship to each other.
-The relationship is defined by isochores (constant-volume process) for each specific insulation gas.
-The insulating performance of a gas-insulated compartment is achieved through defined density which results into a certain pressure at a given temperature.
-In a closed and tight compartment, the overall density always remains constant, but temperature variations lead to a variation of the system pressure.
+Density measurement in pressurized, gas-insulated chambers is all about physics, because pressure, density and temperature have a specific relationship.
+The relationship is defined by isochores (constant change of state) for each specific insulating gas.
+The insulating performance of a gas-insulated chamber is achieved by a defined density leading to a specific pressure at a given temperature.
+In a closed and gas-tight chamber, the total density always remains constant, but temperature variations lead to a variation of the system pressure.

-Lines exemplary representing constant SF6 gas density (isochores): Changes in pressure and temperature with constant volume.
+Diagram: Lines exemplary representing constant SF6 gas density (isochores) - Changes in pressure and temperature with constant volume.

 Bellows system actuates microswitches